DynamoDS/DynamoPrimer/10_Packages/10-5_Zero-Touch.md

 ### Case Study - Importing AForge
 In this case study, we'll show how to import the [AForge](http://www.aforgenet.com/) external *.dll* library.
 AForge is a robust library which offers a range of functionality from image processing to artificial intelligence.
 We'll reference the imaging class in AForge to do a few image processing exercise below.

+>Download and unzip the example files that accompany this package case study (Right click and "Save Link As...").
+A full list of example files can be found in the Appendix.
+[Zero-Touch-Examples.zip](datasets/10-5/Zero-Touch-Example.zip)

 ![Exercise](images/10-5/dl.png)
 > 1. Let's beging by downloading AForge.
 On the [AForge download page](http://www.aforgenet.com/framework/downloads.html), select *[Download Installer]* and install after download has completed.